Virus-hit Iran holds drive-in religious ceremonies

 TEHRAN: With mosques in Iran closed as it battles the coronavirus, worshippers have adopted the novel solution of getting behind the wheel at drive-ins to gather during the fasting month of Ramazan.

-Gatherings have been banned as part of Iran’s efforts to eliminate COVID-19, the disease that has claimed the lives of more than 6,000 people in the Islamic republic.
-Deprived of the opportunity to pray at mosques following iftar, families are jumping into their cars to attend drive-in religious ceremonies.
+Gatherings have been banned as part of Iran's efforts to eliminate COVID-19, the disease that has claimed the lives of more than 6,000 people in the Islamic republic.
+Deprived of the opportunity to pray at mosques following iftar, the meal breaking the Ramazan fast, families are jumping into their cars to attend drive-in religious ceremonies.

 Attendants guided cars towards designated spots facing a giant, retrofitted screen at Eram Amusment Park in the west of the capital.
 Called the "Nights of Longing", the ceremony started with a music video showing the funeral of top Iranian general Qasem Soleimani, who was killed in a US drone strike in neighbouring Iraq in January.